lokpoon/LunaSim-Document/_sources/moonshine_launch_procedure.md

    htop
    ```

 - On entering this text, the user will see a new window containing a summary of CPU usage.
-The user should now check that every minute there is CPU activity associated with <span style="font-variant:small-caps;">MoonShine</span> operation (corresponding to when MoonShine changes illumination values in the LEDs).
+The user should now check that every minute there is CPU activity associated with <span style="font-variant:small-caps;">MoonShineP</span> operation (corresponding to when MoonShineP changes illumination values in the LEDs).

     ```{note}
        Starting 8 sec before the start of every minute, one of the CUP cores (two if running two services, both moon and sunlight recreation) of the CPU cores will increase usage to 100% ({numref}`htop`). `moonshine_moon.service` will be listed as the top task in the list.
 The LEDs will be be updated at the start of the minute, and CPU usage will return to normal.